Protected Bike Lane Tracker

 About the data

-Because there is no open data set or city-hosted tracker that clearly lists bike lane project status citywide, this map has been compiled based on DOT presentations to community boards, social media posts, and on-the-ground reports.
+Because there is no open data set or city-hosted tracker that clearly lists bike lane project status citywide, this map has been compiled based on agency presentations to community boards, social media posts, and on-the-ground reports.

 Help us keep this tracker up-to-date.
 Fill out this form to share an update on a protected bike lane project you see under construction or completed, and we'll update our maps.